GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 1. Set up the prerequisites
 1. Download and validate the Quotes app codebase
 1. Use Gemini CodeAssist to explain the Quotes app, perform code reviews, translate code
-1. Following **test-driven development** guidelines, use Gemini CodeAssist to add business logic
+1. Following **test-driven development** guidelines, use Gemini Code Assist to add business logic
 1. Build and deploy the updated Quotes app to Cloud Run
 1. Test the application in Cloud Run